nautobot/nautobot/nautobot/docs/user-guide/platform-functionality/dynamicgroup.md

 Updating or deleting Dynamic Group Membership is done by sending a request to the detail endpoint for that membership object.

-A Dynamic Group Membership may be updated using `PUT` or `PATCH` (for a partial update) requests.
+A Dynamic Group Membership may be updated using `PUT` or `PATCH` requests.
 Again, a `PUT` request requires the entire object to be described, while performing a partial update using a `PATCH` request can allow any single field to be updated without affecting the other fields.
 For example, if we only wanted to update the `weight` for a membership:

 ```json
 PATCH /api/extras/dynamic-group-memberships/{uuid}/